 4. Run during daylight

 Very few trails are lit by anything other than natural light, and being stranded in the woods in the dark can be both scary and dangerous.
-In hot weather, kick yourself out of bed early enough to get going as soon as the sun is up, rather than wait for late evening for the temperatures to drop.
+In hot weather, kick yourself out of bed early enough to get going as soon as the sun is up, rather than wait till late evening for the temperatures to drop.

 5. Choose your shoes wisely

 The main difference between a typical road running shoe and one designed for trails is that the latter is heavier and stiffer.
-Trail shoes act as a buffer between the bottom of your foot and things like sharp rocks, twigs and pine cones often found on the trail.
+Trail shoes act as a buffer between the bottom of your foot and things like sharp rocks, twigs, and pine cones often found on the trail.